Copyleaks/NodeJS-Plagiarism-Checker/README.md

 </ul>
 <h3>Register and Get Your API Key</h3>
  <p>To use the Copyleaks API you need to first be a registered user.
 The registration to Copyleaks takes a minute and is free of charge. <a href="https://copyleaks.com/Account/Register">Signup</a> and make sure to confirm your account.</p>
  <p>As a signed user you can generate your personal API key.
-Do so by entering your <a href="https://api.copyleaks.com/Home/Dashboard">dashboard</a>, and under 'Access Keys' you will be able to view and generate your API keys.</p>
+Do so on your dashboard (<a href="https://api.copyleaks.com/businessesapi">Businesses dashboard/</a><a href="https://api.copyleaks.com/academicapi">Academic dashboard/</a><a href="https://api.copyleaks.com/websitesapi">Websites dashboard</a>) under 'Access Keys'.
  <p>For more information check out our <a href="https://api.copyleaks.com/Guides/HowToUse">API guide</a>.</p>
 <h3>Example</h3>
 <p><a href="https://github.com/Copyleaks/NodeJS-Plagiarism-Checker/blob/master/local_test.js">local_tests.js</a> will show you how to check for plagiarism in the URL: 'https://www.copyleaks.com'.
 All you have to do is to update the following two lines with your email and API key: